-{\it Conclusion and Outlook.} This paper proposes a distributed computing framework for the Lindblad master equation in large-dimensional cavity QED systems.
-By leveraging the sparsity of jump operators and combining it with the Cannon algorithm, we significantly improve the computational efficiency of non-unitary evolution.
+In this work, we have developed a distributed computing framework for solving the Lindblad master equation in large-dimensional cavity QED systems, specifically the dissipative-pumped Tavis--Cummings model.
+By leveraging the sparsity of jump operators $\hat{A}_k = |j\rangle\langle i|$ and combining it with Cannon's algorithm, we significantly improve the computational efficiency of non-unitary evolution.

-For unitary terms, we use a combination of Taylor series approximation and the Cannon algorithm to handle matrix exponentials.
-Results show that while increasing the number of processors reduces the multiply-accumulate computation cost per processor, the cross-processor communication overhead increases, limiting the algorithm's scalability---when using 256 processors, the communication time becomes comparable to the total computation time.
-Nevertheless, this method still provides a feasible distributed solution for large-dimensional quantum system models that cannot run on a single processor.
-For non-unitary terms, we utilize the sparsity of $A_k=|j\rangle\langle i|$ to simplify matrix operations into three basic update operations: single-point, row, and column updates, reducing the computational complexity from $O(MN^3)$ to $O(MN)$.
-In this scenario, distributed computing demonstrates high efficiency: the total computation time decreases significantly with increasing processor count, and communication overhead is extremely low because only diagonal processors involve single-point communication across cores.
-Furthermore, our introduced dynamic subspace construction method reduces the Hamiltonian dimension to $5.63\%$ of the full dimension when $n_{\text{at}}=10$, with memory usage only $0.32\%$ of the full Hamiltonian, making it possible to simulate large-scale open quantum systems.
+For unitary terms, we employ a Taylor series approximation combined with Cannon's algorithm to handle matrix exponentials.
+Our results show that while increasing the number of processors reduces the multiply-accumulate computation cost per processor, the cross-processor communication overhead increases substantially, limiting scalability.
+When using 256 processors, the communication time becomes comparable to the total computation time.
+Nevertheless, this method provides a feasible distributed solution for large-dimensional quantum systems that cannot be simulated on a single processor.

-Future work will focus on two aspects: first, optimizing load balancing to reduce idle time of off-diagonal processors in non-unitary computations; second, extending the method to other open quantum system models with sparse transition operators.
-Extending our method to quantum hardware platforms is also a worthwhile long-term direction.
+For non-unitary terms, we exploit the sparsity of the jump operators to simplify matrix operations into three basic updates: a point operation (population transfer), a row operation, and a column operation.
+This reduces the computational complexity from $\mathcal{O}(MN^3)$ to $\mathcal{O}(MN)$.
+Distributed computation for non-unitary terms demonstrates high efficiency: the total computation time decreases significantly with increasing processor count, and communication overhead remains extremely low, as only diagonal processors may require single-point communication.

-{\it Acknowledgments.} The reported study was funded by China Scholarship Council, project number 202108090483.
-The authors acknowledge Center for Collective Usage of Ultra HPC Resources (https://parallel.ru/) at Lomonosov Moscow State University for providing supercomputer resources that have contributed to the research results reported within this paper.
+The dynamic subspace construction method further reduces the Hamiltonian dimension to $5.63\%$ of the full dimension when $N_{\mathrm{atoms}} = 10$, with memory usage only $0.32\%$ of the full Hamiltonian, enabling simulations of large-scale open quantum systems.